Psychotherapy for PTSD

 Yes, if you are currently taking regular psychiatric medications like antidepressants, you will need to stop, except for as-needed benzodiazepine or opiate medication no more than three times per week, or short-duration stimulant medication for ADHD that can be skipped within 24 hours of study visits.

-Is cognitive processing therapy (CPT) safe for humans?
+What prior data suggests that cognitive processing therapy is safe for PTSD?

 Gregory A Fonzo, PhD